anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 ## 1. About the data

-We will read the New York Taxi yellow and green taxi data in BigQuery public dataset into a canonical data model and perist to our data lake in Cloud Storage in Parquet and Hudi formats.
+We will read the New York yellow and green taxi trip data in BigQuery public dataset into a canonical data model and perist to our data lake in Cloud Storage in Parquet and Hudi formats.

 |  |  |
 | -- |:--- |